zoltan-nz/tutorial-builder/README.md

 - I just create one page with a huge editor: BUILDER
 - There will be small text box, with a NEXT button
 - BUILDER-STEP model: code (getValue), description, history(getHistory)

+- Managing editor history state between steps -> saving the start state based on previous step, recording changes, saving the history, saving the final state
+- History data management with transform, serialization-deserialization when saving in database